 - Completion of all application materials.
-Materials can be found on ATCAS here.
+See university athletic training website for ATCAS application link.

-Copy of immunization records (incl.
-TB, Hep B, Hep C)
+- Copy of immunization records (incl.
+MMR, Tetanus, TB, Hep B, Hep C)

-Proof of emergency cardiac care certification.
-Please see link for acceptable cards: http://www.bocatc.org/athletic-trainers#maintain-certification
+- Proof of emergency cardiac care certification. (upon acceptance) Please see link for acceptable cards: http://www.bocatc.org/athletic-trainers#maintain-certification

 - A grade of “B” or better is required in all Athletic Training (AT) courses and including: